-The liquidity profile of SCCL is adequate with current ratio of 2.00x as on March 31, 2022 (PY: 1.88x) and with unencumbered cash and liquid investments of ~Rs.
-83 crores as on June 30, 2022.
+The liquidity profile of S. Chand Group is adequate with current ratio of 2.09x as on March 31, 2023 (PY: 2.00x) and with unencumbered cash and liquid investments of Rs.
+80.70 crore and Rs.
+34.25 crore respectively as on March 31, 2023.
 The Group is proactively reducing its operational cost and augmenting its liquidity with no major capex commitments in the near term.
-The company envisages healthy cash accruals during FY23 and plans to prepay some part of its term debt obligations.
-The operating cycle of the Group remains elongated with the seasonal nature of business and the Group witnessing more than 80% of its annual sales in Q4, whereby the inventory piles up in 9M as the Group needs to undertake printing and other manufacturing activities upfront and the receivables peak in H2 leading to substantially stretched operating cycle of more than 300 days at the end of the financial year.
-However, management has focused on working capital management resulting in a operating cycle of 252 days as on March 31, 2022.
+Expected cash accruals for FY24 stood at Rs.
+115.89 cr. as against debt repayment of Rs.
+20.50 cr.
+The operating cycle, though improving, remains elongated with the seasonal nature of business and the Group witnessing more than 80% of its annual sales in Q4, whereby the inventory piles up in H1 as the Group needs to undertake printing and other manufacturing activities upfront and the receivables peak at the yearend leading to substantially stretched operating cycle of more than 300 days at the end of the financial year.
 The cash flow from operations remained healthy and stood at Rs.
-107.01 crore in FY22 (PY: Rs.
-117.76 crore).
-The working capital rationalisation of company is also expected to support the cash flows.
-Further, the average utilization of the working capital limits stood moderate at ~58% during trailing 12 months ended July 2022.
+70.57 crore in FY23 (PY: Rs.
+107.02 crore).
+Further, the average utilization of the working capital limits stood moderate at ~47% during trailing 12 months ended July 2023